sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 ## Updating a campaign

 Campaigns are identified by their name.
 It must be unique within a single namespace (your user account on Sourcegraph, or an organization you are a member of).
-Updating a campaign works by targetting an **existing** campaign in the namespace by specifying the name in the spec.
+Updating a campaign works by targeting an **existing** campaign in the namespace by specifying the name in the spec.
 If the name matches an existing campaign, it will update the campaign.
 (Otherwise, a new campaign will be created.)

 You can edit a the campaign's description, and any other part of its campaign spec at any time.